markmoxon/elite-over-econet/2-assembled-output/README.txt

 Econet conversion by Mark Moxon

-Copy all the EL* files into the
+For the following networked machines:

+* BBC Micro with 6502 Second Processor
+* BBC Master 128
+* BBC Master Turbo

+To install Elite on your network:

-$.LIBRARY directory on the server
+1. Create a directory called $.Elite on the server and copy all the ELT* files in there

+2. Either copy EliteM and EliteSP into
+$.Library and $.Library1 (if you want all users to be able to play Elite)

+Or copy EliteM and EliteSP into each user's main directory (if you want to restrict it to those users only)

-Create a directory called ELITE in the user's main directory, and copy the MAX file in there
+3. Create a directory called Elite in each user's main directory, and copy the MAX file in there

-Users can then play Elite by typing:
+4. Users can then play Elite by typing:

-  *ELITE (for BBC Master 128 Elite)
+*EliteM  (for BBC Master 128 Elite)

-  *ELITESP (for 6502 Second Proc Elite)
+*EliteSP (for 6502 Second Proc Elite)

-Commander files will be saved into the user's ELITE folder
+Commander files will be saved into the user's Elite folder

-See www.bbcelite.com for details
+See www.bbcelite.com/hacks for details

-Build: 2024-01-14 17:08:08
+Build: 2024-01-15 06:28:37
 ---------------------------------------